Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for (derived) schemes and stacks

 in particular this applies to stable curves $Z$ over $X$, as required in the study of Gromov--Witten invariants (see for instance \cite[\S 2.2]{KoolThomas1}). \end{remark}

-\begin{remark} The proof of Proposition \ref{AJtgtprop} characterises $\cL$ as a deformation of the Dennis trace.
-This means that for any proper LCI morphism $f\co Z \to X_B$, the Riemann--Roch theorem allows us to interpret the semiregularity map $\cL \circ \psi$ of Remark \ref{GWrk} as the deformation of $f_*(\Td(T_f))$ as $f$ varies.
+\begin{remark} The proof of Proposition \ref{AJtgtprop} characterises the Lefschetz map $\cL$ as a deformation of the Dennis trace.
+This means that for any proper LCI morphism $f\co Z \to X_B$, the Grothendieck--Riemann--Roch theorem allows us to interpret the semiregularity map $\cL \circ \psi$ of Remark \ref{GWrk} as the deformation of the Todd class $f_*(\Td(T_f))$ as $f$ varies.